-For firms who want to create cohorts, either from alumni or from ‘similar’ backgrounds, Talmix builds Talent Views that are effectively, a company’s own network from this larger pool.
+For firms who want to create cohorts, either from alumni or from ‘similar’ backgrounds, Talmix builds talent pools that are effectively, a company’s own network from this larger landscape.

 If firms adopt this, they can also present a ‘career option’ for employees who want to leave, or who are leaving due to the firm adopting a leaner model.

 Long term, companies can run with smaller full time teams, knowing they can always connect to *their* talent – even outside the formal returnship structure.

 We can create these views for a company instantly and also provide an option for those who aren’t selected to return – they can remain within the wider networkl, gaining new skills and training, as well as work opportunities.
 If required, all payrolling can be managed through Talmix, so that there is less administration by the employer until the role becomes permanent.

 Full time returnships may still be competitive, but it’s keeping everyone open to opportunity.